Featured Blog Posts

 The quick answer is yes.
 But like any medication, there are certain risks and side effects associated with any type of birth control.
 For most women who are healthy and do not have any other health concerns, it’s likely that any method will be safe.
 For those with some health concerns, talk to your health care provider about what options will work for you.
 With so many different methods to choose from, we’re sure you’ll find your perfect fit.

 Oh, and don’t forget to check out our Birth Control Method Selector to learn the ins and outs of all the available choices.

-IUDs and implants are generally considered to be the most effective methods, both because of the ways they work in the body and because they are so easy and convenient for women to use.
-These methods also work for a long time before needing to be removed or replaced, so it provides women with protection without any gaps.
+For non-permanent methods, IUDs and implants are generally considered to be the most effective methods, both because of the ways they work in the body and because once these methods are placed there is nothing else women need to do until having them removed – either to become pregnant or to get a new one.
+These methods also work for a long time, between 3- 12 years, before needing to be removed or replaced, so it provides women with protection without any gaps.
 Women who take pills often have trouble getting their prescriptions for pills refilled, especially if they move to a new community or have changes in their income.
 The more responsible you are in using the method correctly the more effective it will be.

 The most discrete birth control methods include the IUD (because it is inserted inside the uterus), the contraceptive implant (because it is inserted under the skin on your arm), and the Depo-Provera shot because there is no device that a woman needs to have on hand or use.

 Not really.
 Withdrawal, or “pulling out” can reduce the risk of getting pregnant, but it is far from a reliable method.
 First, even before a guy comes, he can discharge a small amount of fluid that contains sperm.
 Second, in the heat of the moment, finding the willingness to, and ensuring the right timing for pulling out can be tricky.